Royal Rumble (2000): Preliminary matches

-The second match was the first-ever Tag Team Tables match, between the Hardy Boyz (Matt Hardy and Jeff Hardy) and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
-Before the match, the Dudley Boyz set up their heel status and insulted the fans (which ironically, the Dudley Boyz are both from New York City), expressing their dislike for the booing of John Rocker, the Atlanta Braves closer, which had defeated the hometown New York Mets 4-2 in the National League Championship Series two months earlier and trashed New York City and its people in what was a heated second-round playoff series.
+The second match was WWF's first-ever Tag Team Tables match, between the Hardy Boyz (Matt Hardy and Jeff Hardy) and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
+Before the match, the Dudley Boyz set up their heel status and insulted the fans (which ironically, the Dudley Boyz are both from New York City), expressing their dislike for the booing of John Rocker, the Atlanta Braves closer, which had defeated the hometown New York Mets 4–2 in the National League Championship Series two months earlier and trashed New York City and its people in what was a heated second-round playoff series.
 This Tables match was different in that instead of one person having to go through a table to win the match, both members from the same team had to go through a table.
 The Hardy Boyz gained the advantage with a double superplex to Bubba Ray, and the use of a ladder.
 After using the chair, Matt placed Bubba Ray on a table outside the ring.
 Matt then performed a diving leg drop as Jeff performed a diving splash (known as the Event Omega) on Bubba Ray through the table.
 The Hardy Boyz then placed D-Von on a table outside the ring.
 Matt attempted a diving leg drop through the table, but D-Von avoided it.
 Jeff then attempted a suicide senton, but missed, sending himself into a table.
 Bubba Ray performed a superbomb through a table on Matt.
 The Dudley Boyz then beat down the Hardy Boyz, and stacked tables in the entrance way under a balcony in the seating area.
 Bubba Ray dragged Jeff to the balcony, but Jeff performed a low blow, and used a chair on Bubba Ray.
 Matt moved as Bubba Ray fell through the tables.
 Matt then placed D-Von onto a table, and Jeff sent him through it with a Swanton Bomb from the balcony for the Hardy Boyz to win the match, which ultimately turned out to be a violent and brutal affair- it featured no less than twelve total steel chair shots to the head, including four to Bubba Ray Dudley.

 Next was the Miss Rumble 2000 swimsuit contest.
 The contestants were Ivory, Terri, Jacqueline, Barbara Bush, Luna Vachon, and The Kat, while the judges consisted of comedian Andy Richter and WWF alumni Sgt.
 Slaughter, Tony Garea, Johnny Valiant, Freddie Blassie, and The Fabulous Moolah.
 The contestants showed their swimsuits, though Luna refused to take off her coat.
 As the judges were deciding, Mae Young appeared, and announced her participation in the contest.
 After showing her swimsuit, she flashed her breasts.
 The video was censored before Mark Henry covered her up.
 The judges then unanimously decided Young as the winner, unfortunately Young's actions would end up costing the WWF their deal with Channel 4 in the UK.